Not-LagsAlot/lexir/privacy-policy.md

 # Privacy Policy

-By using Lexir you are giving consent to agreeing that we can collect the data needed for the tabot to work
+By using Lexir you are giving consent to agreeing that we can collect the data needed for the bot to work as intended by the user

 # Data we collect
 Lexir collects the following data